ankithacs/movie-scraper/README.md

 # Python scraper to collect movie data from IMDb and Wikipedia

 This repo contains the script to obtain approximately 17k movies from IMDb and their corresponding plots from Wikipedia.
 The scraper makes use of BeautifulSoup and Wikipedia APIs and utilises multi-threading to decrease the run time.
+The final data is available in `movieData.csv`.

 ###  1. IMDb data - https://www.imdb.com